beac0n/ruroco/README.md

 ruroco-client send --address host.domain:8080 --private-pem-path /path/to/ruroco_private.pem --command open_ssh --deadline 5
 ```

-> 🛈 The following two commands are still work in progress and not available yet

 If you want to use a different IP address than the one you are sending the packet from, you can use the `--ip` argument
 together with `--strict false`: